bytedeco/javacv/README.md

  $ mvn compile exec:java -Dexec.mainClass=Demo
 ```

 Note: In case of errors, please make sure that the artifact id in the `pom.xml` reads `javacv-platform`, not e.g. `javacv` only.
-The artifact `javacv-platform` contains all the necessary binary dependencies
+The artifact `javacv-platform` contains all the necessary binary dependencies.

 Build Instructions
 ------------------